Cyber-Underground/rshell/README.md

 * Search for services
 * See installation location
 * Decrypt and Encrypt all files
+* Take screenshots of one or both screens
 --------------------------------------------------

 ### Tested anti malware providers: